-A material shift away from natural gas toward increased electrification and a reduction in the use of natural gas as a result of economic decarbonization measures could adversely impact our business.
+A material shift away from natural gas toward increased electrification and a reduction in the use of natural gas as a result of decarbonization measures could adversely impact our gas business and ability to execute on our overall PSE&G business strategy.

-Technological advancements enabling customer choice and state climate policy supporting decarbonization are driving transformative change in the electric power industry.
-New Jersey utilities are experiencing increased usage by customers and third parties of distributed energy resources, such as on-site solar generation, energy storage, fuel cells, EE, and demand response technologies.
-These developments will require modernization of the electric distribution grid to, among other things, accommodate two-way flows of electricity, increase the grid's capacity, and interconnect distributed energy resources.
-In order to enable the New Jersey clean energy economy, sustained investments are required in grid modernization, renewable integration projects.
-EE programs, energy storage options, EV infrastructure and state infrastructure modernization.
-If these changes progressed in the near-term, our business model and our ability to execute on our strategy could be materially impacted.
-Various jurisdictions outside of New Jersey have enacted prohibitions or restrictions on the use and consumption of natural gas that will reduce the use of natural gas.
+Various jurisdictions outside of New Jersey have enacted prohibitions or restrictions on the use and consumption of natural gas and the BPU has commenced stakeholder proceedings regarding the Future of Natural Gas as required by the New Jersey governor's EO issued in 2023.
+The CIP protects PSE&G's margin variances against changes in customer usage of gas and electricity, but not against a decrease in the gas customer base (number of customers on the system).
 If New Jersey were to enact similar prohibitions or restrictions, a reduction in the use of natural gas could lead to a reduction in the gas customer base, higher customer rates for those customers who remain, and a diminished need for gas infrastructure, which could potentially cause substantial investment value of gas assets to be stranded and removed from our rate base, resulting in a reduction in associated rate recovery.
 Our inability to recover through rates our investments into the natural gas system, while still ensuring gas system safety and reliability, could materially affect our financial condition, results of operations, liquidity, and cash flows.
 Further, these industry changes, costs associated with complying with new regulatory developments and initiatives and with technological advancements could materially affect our financial condition, results of operations, liquidity, and cash flows.